 MacKenzie Bills caught the “travel bug” and developed a passion for policy and international issues at Simpson, and it literally led her around the world and back, working for some of the most well-known international and government organizations in the world.

 Starting as a Culver Fellow and Political Science and International Relations major, she got involved immediately.
 MacKenzie founded Simpson Votes, a non-partisan organization that works to increase voter turnout among students.
 She studied abroad in Tahiti, volunteered as a Wesley Service Scholar, and continued her work on civic engagement as an Andrew Goodman Fellow.

 MacKenzie then interned with the U.S. State Department and the U.S. Embassy in Djibouti; she studied religious freedom at the Newseum’s Freedom Forum Institute in Washington, D.C., and then capped an outstanding college career by winning a grant from the Fulbright Program to teach English in Malaysia.

 So what led to the love for global affairs that she nurtured at Simpson?
 “The world is a big place and I wanted to understand more of it.
-More important, public service has always been an important value in my family.
-Growing up in a Methodist church and attending Simpson, I hold service in high value.
+More importantly, public service has always been an important value in my family.
+Growing up in a Methodist church and attending Simpson, public service is integral to who I am and my daily life.
 I knew I wanted to give back to the world community.”